ctxswitch/kafkat/README.md

 ```

-## Important Note

-The gem needs read/write access to the Kafka log directory for some operations (clean indexes).
+***Note: Kafkat needs read/write access to the Kafka log directory for some operations (clean indexes).***

+## How to contribute

+Contributions are always welcome.
+Please see the [guide for contributing](CONTRIBUTING.md) that is included in the repository.

+## How to release

+* update the version number in `lib/kafkat/version.rb`
+* execute `bundle exec rake release`

+## License & Attributions
+This project is released under the Apache License Version 2.0 (APLv2).